meleu/meleu/cv.md

 - Created the [RetroAchievements discord bot](https://github.com/RetroAchievements/RABot), using **JavaScript**, **NodeJS** and **discord.js**.

-- Createad and maintain the https://meleu.sh/ website, where I **share my knowledge about shell scripting**.
+- Createad and maintain the https://meleu.sh/ website, where I **share my knowledge about shell scripting** (portuguese content).
 I use a self-hosted [Ghost CMS](https://ghost.org/) in the backend.

 - Added some achievement related features into [RetroArch](https://github.com/libretro/RetroArch), using **C**.